Skip to content

 2. Click + ADD to open the Add MCP Server page.

-3. Either complete the form manually or use to start Browse MCP presets from a curated configuration.
+3. Either complete the form manually or use Browse MCP presets to start from a curated configuration.

 • Presets